zhiweigu2000/Job-finding/ML Notes.md

 2. Advantages

-- Work very well with many number of features
+- Work very well with many number of features: treat features as independent, curse-of-dimensionality problems do not apply

-- Works well with Large training Dataset
+- Works well with large training dataset

-- It converges faster when we are training the model
+- It converges faster when we are training the model: based on probability

 - It also performs well with categorical features